j88moja-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #4 display the last 10 lines of /etc/passwd
 #5 display the first 10 lines of /etc/passwd
 #6 displays the 3rd line of the file iacta
+#7 a script that creates a file with Best School text